 Frankincense: Thrive Market Organic Frankincense Essential Oil

 We’d happily accept this as a gift from the three wise men.
-This essential oil has cytophylactic (literal translation, ‘protects the cells of the organism’) properties that make it a strong anti-aging player.
+This essential oil has cytophylactic properties (meaning it protects the cells of the organism) that make it a strong anti-aging player.
 It can help reduce the look of wrinkles and discoloration, and also promotes cell regeneration, a boon for wound healing.

 Oregano Oil: Doterra Oregano Oil

 This is more than just a go-to seasoning for your pizza.
 Oregano essential oil (not to be confused with oregano leaf extract that’s often taken orally to fight colds) contains two good-for-your skin compounds: carvacrol, a potent antioxidant with anti-inflammatory effects, and thymol, an antifungal.
 Along with being a good pick for fungal issues such as athlete’s foot, it’s great for helping to calm and soothe skin irritations.

 Oregano essential oil is especially potent, so be sure to dilute it.
 In most cases, just a drop (or two, at most) will do ya.